upn3xt/chrono/journal/JOURNAL.md

 Chars and strings are now a thing!
 Also a funny thing that was happening, a simple != and == switch up, wasn't making the parser work correctly.
 After some poking and changes to the input(the chrono file), i noticed that only chars wasn't working but strings would.
 Well now it works and just need to replicate this behavior on the type annotation format and proceed to making binary operations and floating numbers.

+## Headaches and rewrite

+Realized that for bodies